-- 1. Complete the required number of credits established by the State and any additional credits required by TPHS; - 2.
-Complete any locally required courses in addition to the courses mandated by the State; - 3.
-Achieve passing scores on certain EOC assessments or approved substitute assessments, unless specifically waived as permitted by State law; and - 4.
-Demonstrate proficiency, as determined by TPHS, in the specific communication skills required by the State Board of Education.
+- 1. Achieve passing scores on certain end-of-course ("EOC") assessments or approved substitute assessments, unless specifically waived as permitted by State law; - 2.
+Complete any locally required courses in addition to the courses mandated by SBOE; - Complete the required number of credits established by the SBOE and any additional credits required by TPHS; - 4.
+Demonstrate proficiency, as determined by TPHS, in the specific communication skills required by the SBOE.